Desktop GUI

 Mapping your folders

-- Click Map Research Folders.
+- Click Connect Research Folders.

 - A progress bar appears, showing each folder as it is mapped.